HeuristNetwork/heurist-map/docs/configuration.md

 1. **Do not put runtime connection values into persisted settings.** Database, API URLs, tokens, request headers, callbacks, and host objects belong to `bootstrap.runtime`.
 2. **Add user-editable persisted properties to the configuration schema/defaults.** This keeps normalization and server-side publishing allowlists predictable.
-3. **Merge configuration once.** The host resolves preference/widget precedence before `heurist-map` starts; `getHeuristMapConfig()` consumes the resulting bootstrap rather than repeating the merge.
+3. **Merge persisted configuration once.** The host resolves preference/widget precedence before `heurist-map` starts.
+Compatibility fallbacks may fill missing runtime defaults but must not silently rewrite persisted settings.
-4. **Use state for reproducibility, not preferences.** Current extent, active layer/document, query, and selection belong to state when they need to be restored.
+4. **Use state for reproducibility, not preferences.** Current extent, active layer/document, query, selection, active theme, and runtime opacity belong to state when they need to be restored.
-5. **Configuration-only mode must remain lightweight.** Website configuration should not create or reinitialise the map engine.
+5. **Configuration-only mode must remain lightweight.** Website/preferences configuration should not create or reinitialise the map engine.
+6. **Keep public server contracts explicit.** A new MapDocument/MapLayer/configuration property must be added consistently to server output, client normalization, configuration allowlists when applicable, publishing allowlists, and documentation.

+See also [`architecture.md`](architecture.md) for client architecture and [`integration.md`](integration.md) for Heurist integration, repository maintenance, and distribution.